balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 #### Tying It All Together

+Here's a step by step view of how a search happens.

 1. Typing into the search box updates the query in the controller
 2. Updating the date filter updates the dates in the controller
-3. Controller does a search for a search query model using the search parameters
+3. To run a search, the controller calls `search` on the search query model, which does a `find` using the search parameters
-4. When model is fetched, controller updates content and isLoading
+4. When the model is fetched, the controller updates `content` and `isLoading`
 5. Templates updates dynamically from the bound variables

 #### Testing

-As part of our quality process and to help contributors, we maintain test coverage for every part of our system including the front-end applications.
+As part of our quality process and to help contributors get started without breaking things, we maintain test coverage for every part of our system including the front-end applications.
 We're using a simple JavaScript testing process using QUnit for testing and PhantomJS to run the suites through the command line.

 Since we built our search query as a model object, adding test data for it is easy.
 We added fixtures with URIs specific to what we were testing and wrote our tests against that.
 Testing a new query or filter is as easy as adding a new fixture object that matches the search URI.